datocms/ruby-datocms-client/docs/site-api-client.md

-# Edit the contents of an existing DatoCMS site
+# Edit the content of an existing DatoCMS site

 With this gem, you can easily create, edit and destroy any object within a DatoCMS site: